ufal/ParlaStats/documentation/ProgDoc.md

 ### 2.2 DatabaseOperator(DatabaseOperator.py)
 - #### 2.2.1 DatabaseOperator
     - `DatabaseOperator(config_path:str="databaseCS.ini")`
-    - A mother class for all classes which somehow work with the database, namely creating the database and inserting data into it.
+    - A mother class for all classes that somehow work with the database, namely creating the database and inserting data into it.
-    - Contains basic functionality needed to successfully connect to a PostgreSQL database.
+    - Contains the basic functionality needed to successfully connect to a PostgreSQL database.
     - The connection to the database is established upon creating an object of this class.
     - Uses python module `psycopg2`to communicate with PostgreSQL server.
     - **Attributes:**
-        - `connection` - object representing connection to PostgreSQL database.
+        - `connection` - an object representing a connection to the PostgreSQL database.
     - **Methods:**
         - **`__load_configuration(config_path, section)`**
-            - Method responsible for loading and reading th database connection configuration files.
+            - This method is responsible for loading and reading the database connection configuration files.
-            - Reads the **`.ini`** files which should have following format:
+            - Reads the **`.ini`** files which should have the following format:
                 - $1.$ Database server address (for now localhost).
                 - $2.$ Database to which we are trying to connect.
                 - $3.$ Username
                 - $4.$ Password
             - *parameters:*
-                - `config_path` - Path to the connection configuration `.ini` file (`string`).
+                - `config_path` - Path to the connection configuration `.ini` file (`string`)
                     - **default:** `databaseCS.ini`
-                - `section` - Which section of the config file should be read (`string`).
+                - `section` - Which section of the config file should be read (`string`)
                     - **default:** `postgresql`
             - *returns:*
                 - Python dictionary with parameters of connection as keys and their values as values
                 - `{parameter:parameter_value}`
         - **`__establish_connection(config)`**
-            - A method responsible for establishing the connection to the PostgreSQL server.
+            - This method is responsible for establishing the connection to the PostgreSQL server.
             - *parameters:*
                 - `config` - Python dictionary, essentially the return of  the `__load_configuration()` method
                 - `{parameter:parameter_value}`
             - *returns:*
-                - `connection` - object representing the established connection to the database.
+                - `connection` - an object representing the established connection to the database.

 ### 2.3 Database Table Creator (DatabaseTableCreator.py)
 - #### 2.3.1 DatabaseTableCreator
     - `DatabaseTableCreator(config_path:str=databaseCS.ini, log:bool=False)`
-    - A class responsible for creating the tables in the PostgreSQL database.
+    - This class is responsible for creating the tables in the PostgreSQL database.
     - Inherits for the `DatabaseOperator` class.
     - **Attributes:**
         - `log` - a flag determining whether to log or not (`bool`)